python-trio/trio/docs/source/reference-core.rst

       Note that this is *not* an async function and you don't use await when calling it.
 It sets up the new task, but then returns immediately, *before* it has a chance to run.
-All tasks requested with :meth:`start_soon` will begin, at no particular time, in no particular order (but no later than the closing of the nursery context).
+Tasks requested with :meth:`start_soon` will begin, at no particular time, in no particular order (but no later than the closing of the nursery context).
 If you want to run a function and block until it